eelwk/custom-speech-upload-dataset/README.md

 to the speech portal in an automated fashion.

+* note that the tricky part is that the post is a multi-part form data post *

 You can always import packages manually in your region's speech portal (i.e. https://westus2.cris.ai/Datasets/Create?Kind=Acoustic)

 For testing purposes, I have added the following files to the sample: